 The worst thing about picking off polish this way is that it pulls the top layer of your nails off with it, leaving them paper-thin and utterly useless.

-Do yourself and your nails a favour and don’t be impatient like me.
+Do yourself and your nails a favor and don’t be impatient like me.

 Something I have found helpful in stopping the peeling/picking habit is to buy nail polish remover wipes.